scandipwa/docs.scandipwa.com/content/docs/debug-in-chrome.md

 # Hero section
 title: How to Debug ScandiPWA in Chrome
-description: This guide is for setting up on Linux machines.
-This guide is meant for <b>local installation only</b>.
+description: This guide is for learning <b>How to Debug ScandiPWA in Chrome</b>.

 # Micro navigation
 micro_nav: